aToxyD/android_boot_image_manager_apk/README.md

 This is the second version of the program.

-TODO
+#TODO
 - add support to x86, mips arch.
-- add support to put files to unpacked folder.
+- add support to put files into unpacked folder project.
-- add support to combinedboot , in Xperia device recovery ramdisk is combined with system ramdisk.

-IMPORTANT
+#IMPORTANT
 - The apk need root access to work.
 - Note that make change by adding files to unpacked folder with root explorer, the owner will be root and the apk will not work, if you do this you must change the owner to ABM apk.